Mohammad Ataie

 BACKGROUND

-Ataie earned his BA in journalism from Tehran University, his first MA in Sociology from Allameh-Tabatabie University, and a second MA in Middle Eastern Studies from the American University of Beirut.
-He received his PhD in history from the University of Massachusetts Amherst.
+Ataie earned his BA in Journalism from Tehran University, his first Masters degree in Sociology from Allameh Tabataba’i University, and a second Masters degree in Middle Eastern Studies from the American University of Beirut.
+He received his PhD in History from the University of Massachusetts Amherst and afterward joined the Crown Center for Middle East Studies at Brandeis University as a Postdoctoral Research Fellow.

 SPECIALIZATIONS